 Overview of Sesame Street at SeaWorld Orlando

 I can tell you how to get to Sesame Street!
-Located right next to Shamu Stadium, the new six-acre land replaced the former Shamu’s Happy Harbor children’s area.
+Located right next to the Orca Encounter stadium, the six-acre land replaced the former Shamu’s Happy Harbor children’s area.
 From the moment you step in, you become a Sesame Street resident.
-Lily was so excited to ring Bernie and Ernie’s doorbell for the first time.
+Lily was so excited to ring Bert and Ernie’s doorbell for the first time.
 Even though the attractions and rides are meant for the tadpoles, frog parents will surely be hit with nostalgia, as the area stays true to the show that they also grew up with.

-We were blown away by the immersive theming and interactive elements that you can find in every nook and cranny.
+You can find immersive theming and interactive elements in every nook and cranny.
 There’s so much for the little ones to explore!
 You also get plenty of opportunities to meet your favorite Sesame Street characters, including Big Bird, Grover, Bert, Ernie, Abby Cadabby and more.
-My personal highlight of the day was the parade, which is SeaWorld Orlando’s first-ever parade!

 Abby’s Flower Tower